Wetterbie History, Family Crest & Coats of Arms

 Early History of the Wetterbie family

-Another 193 words (14 lines of text) covering the years 146 and 1461 are included under the topic Early Wetterbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wetterbie research.
+Another 77 words (6 lines of text) covering the years 146 and 1461 are included under the topic Early Wetterbie History in all our PDF Extended History products and printed products wherever possible.

 Wetterbie Spelling Variations